 Washington State Rights of Repairs for Tenants

-Tenants Union of Washington State provides a hotline for tenants to report unhealthy housing conditions and advocates for tenant rights.
-They educate tenants, ensure landlords make necessary repairs, and assist with tenant communicate with landlords.
-Focus area listed on their site include: repair requests, bed bugs, mold and indoor air quality, and relocation assistance. [url; Tenants Union of Washington State]
+The Tenants Union of Washington State provides a hotline for tenants to report unhealthy housing conditions and advocates for tenant rights.
+They educate tenants, ensure landlords make necessary repairs, and assist tenants as they communication with landlords.
+The focus areas listed on their site included repair requests, bed bugs, mold and indoor air quality, and relocation assistance. [url; Tenants Union of Washington State]